laurenkolinger/3d/readme.md

-# TCRMP 3D Processing Pipeline
+# 3D Processing Pipeline

-A comprehensive workflow for processing 3D coral reef models from video footage.
+A comprehensive workflow for processing 3D models from video footage.

 ## Overview